rfjakob/gocryptfs/Documentation/MANPAGE.md

 "dev", and if you want to enable suid-binaries, pass "suid".
 "ro" (equivalent to passing the "-ro" option) and "noexec" may also be interesting.
 For a complete list see the section `FILESYSTEM-INDEPENDENT MOUNT OPTIONS` in mount(8).
+On MacOS, "local" enables volume-based trash if you have `.Trashes` folder in the root of your volume (might need to be manually created) note, though, that "local" is marked as "experimental" in [osxfuse](https://github.com/osxfuse/osxfuse/wiki/Mount-options#local);
-On MacOS, "local", "noapplexattr", "noappledouble" may be interesting.
+"noapplexattr", "noappledouble" may also be interesting.

 Note that unlike "-o", "-ko" is a regular option and must be passed BEFORE the directories.
 Example: